kdcokenny/lsbible/packages/python-sdk/README.md

 - ✅ **Immutable Models** - All data structures are frozen for safety
 - ✅ **Comprehensive Tests** - >80% code coverage with thorough test suite

-> **Note:** This SDK also includes an MCP server for integration with Claude Desktop, Cursor, and other AI coding assistants.
-See the [MCP Installation Guide](./lsbible/mcp/README.md) for setup instructions.

 ## Installation

 Install the LSBible Python SDK using your preferred package manager: